Forest Ambassadors — BigCi installation

 Ayatana Research Program — Biophilia Residency 2018

 The Ayatana Biophilia Residency is designed for artists to study biology and wildlife with the guidance of Canadian scientists in the Gatineau Forest, Quebec.
-For Gloria, this was a profound opportunity to deepen the scientific and ecological understanding that underpins her practice — to move beyond the visual and enter the living systems of the forest itself.
+For Gloria, this was a profound opportunity to deepen the scientific and ecological understanding that underpins her practice, to move beyond the visual and enter the living systems of the forest itself.

-Working alongside biologists and naturalists, she studied the interconnected relationships between species, habitats, and ecosystems — knowledge that would directly feed into the development of Forest Ambassadors and her growing advocacy for the protection of endangered native habitats.
+Working alongside biologists and naturalists, she studied the interconnected relationships between species, habitats and ecosystems, knowledge that would directly feed into the development of Forest Ambassadors and her growing advocacy for the protection of endangered native habitats.
 Ayatana confirmed what her practice had always intuited: that art and science, when brought into conversation, have the power to change how we see and care for the natural world.

 LocationGatineau Forest, Quebec, Canada